-The panel consisted of representatives from the Hampshire College Farm, Bon Appetit, the Kern Cafe, and Mixed Nuts.
+The panel consisted of representatives from the Hampshire College Farm, Bon Appetit, the Kern Kafe, and the Mixed Nuts Co-op.
 (A representative of the HampStore unfortunately had to cancel at the last minute.)
-The Food Systems Intern read a number of questions that had been asked by students in the survey, and members of the panel explained how the food flows from the various entities on campus, the purchasing policies regarding other local and non-local food purchases, and ideas for next steps in improving the local food system (including studying how to increase winter vegetable production at the farm).
+The Food Systems Intern read a number of questions that had been asked by students in the survey, and members of the panel explained how the food flows from the farm (and other locations) to various entities on campus, the purchasing policies regarding local and non-local food purchases, and ideas for next steps in improving the local food system (including studying how to increase winter vegetable production at the farm).

 The day after the panel, Bon Appetit Executive Chef Jamil Asad taught an initial cooking class to Hampshire College students.
-He shared several tips and tricks, including the judicious use of salt in ground meat, and then taught a variety of recipes, which included sweet potato and leek soup, butternut puree, crisped kale, and seared lamb.
+He shared several tips and tricks, including the judicious use of salt in ground meat, and then taught several recipes, which included sweet potato and leek soup, butternut puree, crisped kale, and seared lamb.